AnthonissenBert/Notes/SlingshotDnD/Factions/The court.md

 The Court is a shadowy and insidious faction, with each member playing a crucial role in the pursuit of their wicked ambitions.
 Only time will tell if the forces of light can unite to withstand the looming threat they pose.
 #### Flaws

+Pure Evil, They will endoctorinate all the weak minded people